 Founded in 2015 we have raised over £3m to improve the parks and the routes to them.
 Along side this we put on events and activities in the parks and collaborate with local groups and residents to bring fun to our green spaces.

-We've planted 200 trees, introduced new bins and benches to the parks, put on events, raised funds to overhaul the pond, and brought a Liveable Neighbourhood project to Deptford.
+We've planted 200 trees, introduced new bins and benches to the parks, put on events, restoring the pond, and brought a Liveable Neighbourhood project to Deptford.

 We also help people fix and maintain their bikes at our regular Second Sunday bike workshops.
 Go HERE for more.

 In 2016/17 we used funding from Deptford Challenge Trust to survey park users to ask what they wanted from their parks.
 This set our priority list.